Consent2Go Q&A

 Can payment be mandatory to submit consent?

-Yes.
-Events can require payment as part of accepting an event invitation and disable “pay later” options.
-There are however unfortunately known issues where acceptance could be made without payment being received - adult volunteers will need to track this if it occurs and send communications from the invites tab of event administration, to those who have not paid if it does.
+There are however unfortunately known issues where acceptance could be made without payment being received (eg. the family just stops filling in the form for attendance at the payment page and plans to come back to it later) - adult volunteers will need to track this if it occurs and send communications from the invites tab of event administration, to those who have not paid if it does.

 Can payments be waived for specific people?